telerik/xamarin-forms-docs/controls/richtexteditor/richtexteditor-getting-started.md

 * Add the Telerik UI for Xamarin Nuget package following the instructions in [Telerik NuGet package server]({%slug telerik-nuget-server%}) topic.

-If you don't want to add the all Telerik.UI.for.Xamarin nuget package, you have the option to add a separate nuget package.
+If you don't want to add the complete Telerik.UI.for.Xamarin nuget package, you have the option to add a separate nuget package.
 For RichTextEditor control you have to install the **Telerik.UI.for.Xamarin.RichTextEditor** nuget package.
 This nuget will automatically refer the *Telerik.UI.for.Xamarin.Common*, *Telerik.UI.for.Xamarin.DataControls* and *Telerik.UI.for.Xamarin.Primitives* nuget packages.

 * Add the references to Telerik assemblies manually, check the list below with the required assemblies for **RadRichTextEditor** component: